pictopitalia/issues/README.md

-# issues
+# PicTop's Issues Template

-Pictop's Issues and docs repository
+Following style guide should be used to report bugs, issues and enhancement found in Mobile Application.